shupershuff/Diablo2RLoader/README.md

 ## Notes about the Window title rename (SetText.exe)

-The script will generate a file called SetTExt.exe if it doesn't exist.
+The script will generate a file called SetText.exe if it doesn't exist.
 This is used to rename the Game Windows so that you and the script can tell each instance apart.
 To compile the .exe this requires DotNet4.0.
 If you don't have it the script will prompt you to download this from Microsoft.
 ~~A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.~~ A submission has since been sent to Microsoft and submission has been cleared :)